Back

 In this article :

-Today, more than ever, restaurants are looking for ways to optimise stock management to reduce material costs and cope with inflation.
-By carefully analysing your stock levels, you can identify the discrepancies between what should have been consumed and what was actually consumed, known as yield variances.
-If the actual cost of your foodstuffs is higher than expected, here are six ways to bring it down :
+Today, more than ever, restaurants are looking for ways to optimize their inventory management to reduce food costs, maximize sales margins and cope with inflation.
+By closely analyzing what's going on in stock, we're able to detect discrepancies between what should have been consumed and what was actually consumed, known as yield variances.
+If the actual cost of your foodstuffs is higher than expected, here are the potential causes for better prevention:

 1. Reduce food waste